Kasada Tabara: Production

-Chimbu Deven's next venture was officially revealed by actor Suriya through the latter's official Twitter handle, which was titled as Kasada Thapara which also carries the film's tagline, Tales Of South Madras.
+Chimbu Deven's next venture was officially revealed by actor Suriya through the latter's official Twitter handle, which was titled as Kasada Thapara which also carried the film's tagline, Tales of South Madras.
 The film will be produced jointly by Venkat Prabhu's Black Ticket Company and R.Ravindran of Trident Arts.
-Chimbu said that movie is not an anthology, but instead it is a film with a single story encapsulating six portions with the technical team composed of six directors of photography, six editors and six music directors.
+Chimbu said that movie was not an anthology, but rather a single story encapsulating six portions with the technical team composed of six directors of photography, six editors and six music directors.

 Throughout the week after the film title was revealed, several film personalities revealed all the technical teams that will be working on the film through their Twitter handles.
 A. Sreekar Prasad who earlier works as film editor for Chimbu's Puli film, reveals the team of six editors that will be working on the film: Anthony, Praveen KL, Vivek Harshan, Mu Kasi Viswanathan, Raja Mohammed and Ruben.
 It was noted that Raja Mohammad earlier had collaborated in two of the director's earlier films before.
 The next day after the team of film editors have been revealed, cinematographer P. C. Sreeram reveals the team of six cinematographers that will be working on the film: Vijay Milton, M. S. Prabhu, Balasubramaniem, S. R. Kathir, R. D. Rajasekhar, and Sakthi Saravanan.
 It was noted that S. R. Kathir earlier had collaborated as the cinematographer in director's Oru Kanniyum Moonu Kalavaanikalum film.
 Later, music director Gangai Amaren reveals the six music directors that will be working on the film, all of them working with the director for the first time: Yuvan Shankar Raja, Santhosh Narayanan, Sam CS, Sean Roldan, Premgi, and Ghibran.

 A day after all the cinematographers, editors and music directors was announced, director A.R.Murugadoss had revealed the first look poster alongside the motion poster through his Twitter account.
 The poster revealed Shantanu Bhagyaraj, Sundeep Kishan, Harish Kalyan, Priya Bhavani Shankar, Venkat Prabhu, Premgi Amaren, Vijayalakshmi and Regina Cassandra acting on the film.